Smart measurement technology for oncologic patient care

 Now is the time to connect the world of technological possibilities to the challenges that are identified in clinical practice.
 To achieve this, multidisciplinary teams are required to advance validation and implementation in practice.
-We need to transgress from technology driven projects to impact driven projects.
-Clinicians describe/identify the unmet clinical need for their patients, but lack the expertise of advanced technologies, whereas technical developers have the expertise, but often lack the knowledge to translate it to a clinical application in the field of oncology.
+We need to implement impact driven projects rather than technology driven projects.
+Clinicians identify the unmet clinical need for their patients, but lack the expertise of advanced technologies, whereas technical developers have the expertise, but often lack the knowledge to translate it to a clinical application in the field of oncology.
 This call aims to build a bridge between these two worlds and expertise.

 The aim of this call is to stimulate further development and clinical implementation of smart measurement technology to provide diagnosis and monitoring of oncological patients in a minimal invasive manner.

-The Dutch cancer society (KWF) wants to give an impulse to this field with high potential- smart measurement technology.
-To do so, KWF stimulates the collaboration of an interdisciplinary team of (technological, societal, or biomedical) researchers, healthcare professionals, patients, and potential industry to initiate a kickstart for the further development of smart measurement technologies in oncological care.
+The Dutch Cancer Society (KWF) wants to give an impulse to this field with high potential- smart measurement technology.
+To do so, KWF stimulates the collaboration of an interdisciplinary team of (technological, societal, or biomedical) researchers, patients, healthcare professionals, and potential industry to initiate a kickstart for the further development of smart measurement technologies in oncological care.
 As such, the focus of this call is the utilization of smart measurement technology to aid screening and diagnosis of high-risk population/groups, and monitoring of patients living with (the consequences of) cancer.
-We envision multidisciplinary teams with nationwide representation , that fulfil the unmet clinical needs and reach the next developmental phase on its way to daily practice.
-To ignite collaboration across disciplines we have organized a match-making event prior to the opening of the call.
+We envision multidisciplinary teams with nationwide representation, that fulfil the unmet clinical needs and reach the next developmental phase on its way to daily practice.
+The proposal will be preceded by a pre-proposal stage, which allows prioritization if necessary.

 - Participating parties: all required expertise including at least 1 technical researcher (demonstrated scientific technological background) and at least 1 (bio) medical researcher.
-Public/Private collaborations are possible, for profit private partners can participate as co-funder (participating center) or service provider.
+Public/Private collaborations are possible, for-profit private partners can participate (see additional conditions).

 - Clear developmental and sustainability plan applicable especially for oncological care.
 The development plan clearly describes the route to implement the finding into clinical practice.
 In the sustainability plan it is described how this idea can fit into the current care setting and can be scaled up nationally.